Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 For more images of the audio equipment, see the “Photography” appendix.

 On August 2, 2021, Coachella co-founder Paul Tollett revealed in an interview with the Los Angeles Times that Frank Ocean would headline Coachella 2023.
-Goldenvoice later released the festival’s lineup on January 10, 2023.
+Goldenvoice officially released the festival’s lineup on January 10, 2023, and later published a venue map locating the stages and art exhibitions within the Empire Polo Club in Indio, California.

 BMW M3 E30